2022 Challenge Cup

 The 2022 Challenge Cup, known for sponsorship reasons as the 2022 Betfred Challenge Cup, was the 121st edition of the Challenge Cup, the main rugby league knockout cup tournament in British rugby league run by the Rugby Football League (RFL).
 It started on 15 January 2022 and ended, with the final at Tottenham Hotspur Stadium on 28 May.

-St Helens were the defending champions going into 2022, but they were eliminated in the semi final by Wigan Warriors, who went on to win the Final, by narrowly defeating Huddersfield Giants 16-14.
+St Helens were the defending champions going into 2022, but they were eliminated in the semi-final by Wigan Warriors, who went on to win the Final, by narrowly defeating Huddersfield Giants 16-14.

 Background

-The competition will start on 14 January and conclude with the final on 28 May.
+The competition started on 14 January and concluded with the final on 28 May.
 Traditionally the Challenge Cup final is held at Wembley Stadium in London.
 Due to scheduling conflicts between Wembley and the RFL due to a BBC request to play the final earlier in the year in May, it was announced that the 2022 Challenge Cup Final would be held at Tottenham Hotspur Stadium in London.
 The RFL stated that the final would return to Wembley in 2023.
 The RFL 1895 Cup would also be played for alongside the Challenge Cup.

-All professional RFL member clubs are invited to participate as well as a number of invited amateur teams including teams representing the British Armed forces and police forces.
+All professional RFL member clubs were invited to participate as well as a number of invited amateur teams including teams representing the British Armed forces and police forces.
 This year it was announced that the Super League's Toulouse Olympique, who are not members of the RFL but are invited to take part in the Challenge Cup, had declined their invitation and would not participate.
-Newly formed Cornwall R.L.F.C. who will play in RFL League 1 also decided not to enter the competition.
+Newly formed Cornwall R.L.F.C. who played in RFL League 1 also decided not to enter the competition.

-St Helens were the defending champions going into 2022, however, they were eliminated in the Semi final, narrowly losing to Wigan Warriors 18–20.
+St Helens were the defending champions going into 2022, however, they were eliminated in the semi final, narrowly losing to Wigan Warriors 18–20.

 A new television deal with the BBC came into effect this year, with coverage of more matches of later rounds as well as providing digital coverage of earlier rounds.
-The Sportsman will continue its involvement in streaming games that started in 2021 and the RFL will stream some matches on its own streaming service, Our League.
-Premier Sports will also broadcast a number of cup game as part of the broadcast deal signed with the RFL in October 2021.
+The Sportsman continued its involvement in streaming games that started in 2021 and the RFL streamed some matches on its own streaming service, Our League.
+Premier Sports also broadcast a number of cup game as part of the broadcast deal signed with the RFL in October 2021.